biostat821-2023/Final__project/README.md

 To enter patient demographic and clinical data, run the following command in the project directory:

 3. Analyze Data
-To analyze the data, run the following command in the project directory: python analysis.py
+To analyze the data, run the following command in the project directory: 'python analysis.py'

 ## For Contributors